 Cyberbullying, or what the Center for Disease Control calls “electronic aggression,” is a form of teen violence – a new phenomenon brought about by social media that threatens, harasses, degrades and humiliates teenagers and their peers.
 And parents, teachers and kids are all struggling to find solutions.

 The problem is only worsening.
-2011 cyberbullying statistics from Internet Safety 101 revealed that 43% of teens ages 13-17 had experienced some range of cyberbullying withing the last year.
+Cyberbullying statistics from Internet Safety 101 revealed that 43% of teens ages 13-17 had experienced some range of cyberbullying within the last year.
 Among teens who use social networking sites, 39% reported having been the victim.
-Kids and teens who are being cyberbullied are likely bullied in person as well.
-A cyberbullying informational guide created by Mayor Law further reports that adolescent girls are just as likely, if not more likely, to experience cyberbullying compared to boys.
-It is related to low self esteem rate, suicidal ideation, anger, frustration, and a variety of other emotional and psychological problems.
+According to the Portland personal injury attorneys at Paulson and Coletti Trial Attorneys PC, kids and teens who are being cyberbullied are likely bullied in person as well.
+Other reports outline that adolescent girls are just as likely, if not more likely, to experience cyberbullying compared to boys.
+It is related to low self-esteem rate, suicidal ideation, anger, frustration, and a variety of other emotional and psychological problems.

 Cyberbullying v.
 Traditional Bullying